Yaesu FT-One: Pros

-Mechanically the FT-1 is very well built; at the time Yaesu claimed it to be the top-of-the-line in the amateur radio segment.
+Mechanically, the FT-1 is very well-built; at the time, Yaesu claimed it to be the top-of-the-line in the amateur radio segment.
 The set has a nice design, looks very professional and is easy to operate.
 This standard HAM rig was designed with full general coverage receive.
 A modification to the standard programmable ROM allows continuous transmitting from 1.8 up to 30 MHz by cutting a wire jumper.
-The receiver is considered to be one of the best of its time due to the outstanding crystal filters.
+The receiver is considered to be one of the best of its time, due to the outstanding crystal filters.
 The AM and FM modes also function quite well for a radio of this era.
 All components are mounted on easily accessible glass epoxy circuit boards.

 Cons

-The set is equipped with an early design synthesizer and local oscillator design and was prone to drift, inaccuracy and phase noise.
-Yaesu introduced circuit modifications in the later production series to improve on the issue, but was not able to completely fix the problem as the underlying concept remained unchanged.
+The set is equipped with an early design synthesizer and local oscillator design, and was prone to drift, inaccuracy, and phase noise.
+Yaesu introduced circuit modifications in the later production series to improve on the issue, but was not able to completely fix the problems, as the underlying concept remained unchanged.